StoccoDavide/acme/docs_build/sphinx/manual.rst

 - `transform`: transform triangle with affine transformation matrix;
 - `isInside`: check whether the point is inside the triangle.

-Class `circle`
+Class `disk`
 --------------

-The `circle` class publicly inherit from `entity` and represents a generic circle the 3D space.
+The `disk` class publicly inherit from `entity` and represents a generic disk the 3D space.
 It is built out of three members:

 - an **radius**, represented by a member of type `real`;
 - an **center** point, represented by a member of type `point`;